iOS17/i4Tools/README.md

 ### 1 Esign iOS App

 The Esign iOS app is an on-device IPA signer and installer tool that allows users to sign and install IPA files directly on their iOS devices without needing a computer.
+Also with the Esign iOS app, you can install a file manager app and then manage your iDevice files and folders.
 [Download Esign iOS](https://zeejb.com/esign-app/)